 The particle starting point and direction are declared by means of option BEAMPOS (see p.
-75).
+76).
 If BEAMPOS is not present, the beam particles are assumed to start from the origin of the coordinates 0., 0., 0. and to be directed along the z axis.
 It is important that the starting point be not on a boundary and not inside a blackhole region.
 In many cases, starting in vacuum upstream of the actual target can be convenient.

-Both BEAM and BEAMPOS commands can be placed anywhere in the input file, before the START command.
+BEAMPOS can be used also to define sources extended in space (spherical, cylindrical, etc.) Both BEAM and BEAMPOS commands can be placed anywhere in the input file, before the START command.